 Reduce Eye Strain

-Setting Black Google Mobile as your startup home page minimizes computer eye strain and looks cooler!
+Setting the black search as your startup home page minimizes computer eye strain and looks cooler!
 Eye strain is often caused by excessively bright light.
-By minimizing the exposure to bright lights our black Google search engine will help you reduce eye fatigue.
+By minimizing the exposure to bright lights our black search engine will help you reduce eye fatigue.
 Information and facts about the screen influence can be found by reading the U.S. National Library of Medicine study [GOV].

-Please feel free to share or publish information and facts about bGoog.com, the original black Google mobile battery and bandwidth energy saving search engine.
+Please feel free to share or publish information and facts about bgoog.com, the original mobile black battery and bandwidth energy saving search engine.
 The more people who know, the more we can save energy and the environment together!
 Every little bit helps and raises awareness for what is really important.
-Please contact us if you have any further questions or comments!